Whiteknight/Rosella/winxed/nsandclasses.md

     namespace Foo {
     }

-There is no easy syntax for creating nested namespaces.
-You need to define each explicitly:
+There is an easy syntax for nested namespaces:

-    namespace Foo {
-        namespace Bar {
-            namespace Baz {
+    namespace Foo.Bar.Baz {
-            }
-        }
+        ...
     }

 Functions can be defined in a namespace.
 Here is an example: